Modern coffee shops are known for great and creative branding, and it’s often through great web design that they are able to convey the brand’s story.

 It’s another great example of stylish typography, so if you’re looking at typefaces to help your web design stand out I recommend you check out our list of 12 coffee shop fonts.

-A simple cup of coffee or a smiling barista may be all you need to inspire that caffeine craving with your customers.
-There are some awesome website designs out there that utilize the power of one strong background image.
+A hero image is the oversized banner at the top of the website.
+With coffee websites, a simple cup of coffee or a smiling barista may be all you need to inspire that caffeine craving with your customers.

-Powerful background images are awesome for parallax scrolling (they move differently than the rest of the content when scrolled).
+Powerful background images are awesome for parallax scrolling (they move differently than the rest of the content when scrolled), which can create a more interesting user experience.

 What’s better than one big image to make a statement?
 Several big, eye-catching visuals that help tell your brand’s story.